kartikm7/llocal/README.md

 # LLocal

 Aiming to provide a seamless and privacy driven chatting experience with open-sourced technologies(Ollama), particularly open sourced LLM's(eg. Llama3, Phi-3, Mistral).
+Focused on ease of use.

+## Demo

 <img src="https://github.com/kartikm7/llocal/assets/108652656/62904ac1-c165-45de-9b53-219dddb0dac0" alt="llocal-demo" height=400 />

-## Current Roadmap
-- Locally storing the chats
-- AI Chat streaming
-- Retrieval Augmented Generation/RAG (with single PDF's)
+## What can LLocal do?
+- Llocaly store chats.
+- Llocal utilizes Ollama which ensures that from processing to utilizing everything happens on your machine LLocally.
+- Seamlessly switch between models.
+- Easily pull new models.
+- Seamless integration with Ollama, from download to install.

 ## What's ahead?
+- Chat with images
 - Web Search
+- Retrieval Augmented Generation/RAG (with single PDF's)
 - Multiple PDF chat
 - Chat with chats ?!
 (Not sure)